 Clean and Prep Surface

 Temperatures should be above 55° F and surfaces that are in direct sunlight should not be over 100° F, or too hot to the touch.
 Very windy and dusty conditions cause dirt to be trapped under decals and causing an undesirable application.
 Surfaces should be clean and free of all dirt, wax, silicone, and oils.
 Use Simple Green mixed as described above to clean all surfaces.
-Now spray or dampen a lint free cleaning cloth with your 70% Isopropyl Alcohol solution.
+Now spray or dampen a lint-free cleaning cloth with your 70% Isopropyl Alcohol solution.
 Wipe all surfaces once more and allow several minutes to dry.

 Layout of the beltline lettering is subjective.
 Many contractors use a specific typeface and place the beltline lettering in a precise location for corporate “Branding” purposes.
 There are also schools which do the same.
 If you are applying lettering to a unit that already has placement specified, you’re probably going to want to skip this section.

-When we look for beltline lettering installation point, we’re not necessarily looking for the center of the bus.
+When we look for a beltline lettering installation point, we’re not necessarily looking for the center of the bus.
 Look for an area of the beltline where lettering can be placed with as little interference as possible.
 The example above shows a Collins school bus that has no running lights on the beltline, and the Stop Arm is located far enough back to allow for an easy layout.
-With a little planning, many obstacles such as lights, emblems, doors, seems and rivets can be avoided.
+With a little planning, many obstacles such as lights, emblems, doors, seams and rivets can be avoided.
 A very important part of layouts is consistency.
 Develop a set of layout “Rules” that work and stick to them.
 If this is done, then all buses will have uniformity.
 Branding isn’t strictly a corporate benefit.
-Students rely on a quick identification of the school bus they are going to ride.
+Students rely on quick identification of the school bus they are going to ride.

 - Tape all decals in place

 - Lettering “Centered” in beltline (Equal space above and below)